 \section{Introduction}

-The concept of \emph{internal actions} was introduced by F.~Borceux, G.~Janelidze, and G.~M.~Kelly in \cite{BJK} with the goal of extending the correspondence between actions and split extensions from the setting of groups to more general semi-abelian categories~\cite{Semi-Ab}.
-Internal actions are exceptionally well behaved, in the sense that the actions on each object~$X$ are \emph{representable}.
-This means that for each object $X$, there exists an object $[X]$ such that the functor $\Act(-,X)\cong \SplExt(-,X)$, which assigns to any object $B$ the set of actions of $B$ on $X$ (isomorphism classes of split extensions of $B$ by $X$), is naturally isomorphic to the functor $\Hom(-,[X])$.
-The study of action representability in semi-abelian categories was further developed in~\cite{BJK2}, where it was shown, for example, that the category of commutative associative algebras over a field fails to be action representable.
-Later, the article~\cite{Tim} established that among varieties of non-associative algebras over an infinite field of characteristic different from $2$, only the category $\AbAlg$ of abelian algebras and the category $\Lie$ of Lie algebras satisfy this property.
+The concept of \emph{internal object action} was introduced by F.~Borceux, G.~Janelidze, and G.~M.~Kelly in~\cite{BJK} with the goal of extending the correspondence between actions and split extensions from the setting of groups to the more general setting of semi-abelian categories~\cite{Semi-Ab}.
+In some of those categories, internal actions are exceptionally well behaved, in the sense that the actions on each object~$X$ are \emph{representable}: this means that there exists an object~$[X]$, called the \emph{actor} of $X$, such that the functor $\Act(-,X) \cong \SplExt(-,X)$ which sends an object $B$ to the set of internal actions/isomorphism classes of split extensions of $B$ on/by $X$, is naturally isomorphic to the functor $\Hom(-,[X])$.
+This is the case for the category of groups, where $[X]=\Aut(X)$ is the group of automorphisms on $X$.

+The study of action representability in semi-abelian categories was further developed in~\cite{BJK2}, where it was shown, for example, that the variety of commutative associative algebras over a field fails to be action representable.
+Later, the article~\cite{Tim} established that amongst varieties of non-associative algebras over an infinite field of characteristic different from $2$, only the category of abelian algebras and that of Lie algebras satisfy this property.
 The restrictive nature of action representability naturally led to the introduction of weaker, yet related, notions.

-In~\cite{act_accessible}, D.~Bourn and G.~Janelidze introduced the notion of \emph{action accessible} category to encompass significant examples that do not satisfy action representability, such as (non-necessairly unitary) rings, associative algebras, and Leibniz algebras~\cite{loday}.
-A.~Montoli later established in~\cite{Montoli} that every \emph{Orzech category of interest}~\cite{Orzech} is action accessible.
-Additionally, in~\cite{Casas}, the authors introduced a broader notion of a representing object in any Orzech categories of interest: the \emph{universal strict general actor}.
+In~\cite{act_accessible}, D.~Bourn and G.~Janelidze introduced the notion of \emph{action accessibility} to encompass significant examples of categories that do not satisfy action representability, such as (not necessarily unital) rings, associative algebras, and Leibniz algebras~\cite{loday}.
+A.~Montoli later proved in~\cite{Montoli} that every \emph{Orzech category of interest}~\cite{Orzech} is action accessible.
+Additionally, the authors of~\cite{Casas} presented a broader notion of representing object in any Orzech category of interest: the \emph{universal strict general actor}.